 Capillaries can be divided into the following three types, based upon the arrangement of endothelial cells.

-- Continuous capillaries have an uninterrupted lining of endothelial cells.
+Continuous capillaries have an uninterrupted lining of endothelial cells.
 These allow only the smallest molecules and ions to pass through their intercellular clefts.
-However, lipid soluble molecules can easily pass through them.
+However, lipid-soluble molecules can easily pass through them.
 These capillaries are found in the skeletal muscles, central nervous system, skin.

-- Fenestrated capillaries have several pores measuring 60-80nm nanometers) in diameter in their endothelial lining.
+Fenestrated capillaries have several pores measuring 60-80nm nanometers) in diameter in their endothelial lining.
 These pores have a thin layer of fibrils that limit the movement of proteins.
-Such type of capillary is found in the glomeruli of kidneys, endocrine glands, intestines and pancreas.
+Such type of capillary is found in the glomeruli of kidneys, endocrine glands, intestines, and pancreas.

 Sinusoidal capillaries, also known as discontinuous capillaries have relatively larger openings in their endothelial lining measuring 30-40μm (micrometers) in diameter.
 The basal lamina (or basement membrane) is also discontinuous.
 Blood cells and proteins can easily move out of these capillaries.
-Such capillaries are found in liver, spleen, bone marrow and adrenal glands.
+Such capillaries are found in the liver, spleen, bone marrow and adrenal glands.